reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 Common issues and workarounds:

-- ML menu cannot be opened on some models

-  - issue: these models do not have a dedicated DELETE button, or it's handled in a different way;
-  - workaround: edit ML source code to assign a different button (sorry for that...)

 - dm-spy-experiments: saving the log and anything executed afterwards may not work

   - issue: cache hacks are not emulated very well